 Infertility affects millions of couples each year.
 Dr. John Macey is a board-certified OB/GYN physician practicing in the Nashville, Tennessee area.
 He understands the frustration infertility can cause for individuals who are hoping to have a child.
 If you live in the Kentucky, Alabama, or mid-central Tennessee area, Dr. Macey encourages you to call his office to schedule a consultation, or book your appointment online.
 If you have questions or concerns about infertility, he can help you find the answers.

-In most cases, however, it takes approximately one year to determine if you're infertile.
-After one year of unsuccessful attempts at conceiving, Dr. Macey can make the diagnosis.
-Further testing will need to be conducted to determine where the problem lies, and what treatment options are available, helping you conceive, and carry a child to term.
+Infertility for a couple is generally defined as a year of unprotected intercourse without conception.
+After a year of unsuccessful attempts at conceiving (sooner if you are having other issues), Dr. Macey can help you to figure out what might be contributing to the problem.
+Further testing will often need to be conducted to determine where the problem lies, and what treatment options are available, helping you conceive, and carry a child to term.

 Infertility can be treated in several ways.
 Dr. Macey first has to determine what's causing the problem.
-If you have a hormonal imbalance, using a form of hormone replacement therapy may be what's needed to jump start the process, allowing you to conceive naturally.
+If you have an obvious problem with irregular periods, medications leading to improved ovulation might be all that is required to allow you to conceive.

 More in-depth procedures may be needed if the problem involves the fertilization process.
 In vitro fertilization and in utero insemination are also possible solutions.
 For the majority of couples, these solutions are unnecessary but are still available if all other options fail.
 These procedures are normally only considered when all other treatment options have failed.